orthrus-labs/monorepo/contracts/README.md

 The Nifty Lair contracts would allow anyone to:

 * List an owned NFT for curation
-* Bond to curate the NFT
+* React with emojis to curate the NFT
 * Claim reward when the NFT is sold

 This led to the following design: